grimso/covid19-data/README.md

 # Covid19 and Air Pollution Data in Germany

 The  Covid 19 pandemic has a trastic affect on our lives and economy and therefore potentially on air quality.
-In this project a data pipeline was build to update air pollutiona data and covid numbers in Germany on a daily bases and integrate additional data on Germany's population and air stations.
-To facilitate further analyisis an efficent data model was designed to make data available through Amazon Redshift database.
+In this project a data pipeline was build to update air pollutiona data and covid numbers in Germany on a daily basis and integrate additional data on Germany's population and air stations.
+To facilitate further analyisis an efficent data model was designed to make data available through Amazon Redshift.

 ## Data Sets and Data Sources